v-glb/v-glb/README.md

 ![Vadim's github stats](https://github-readme-stats.vercel.app/api?username=v-glb&show_icons=true&title_color=00a2cc&icon_color=00a2cc&bg_color=3c424d&text_color=d3d3d3)

 I'm a Software Developer and former Sysadmin, always curious to learn something new and broaden my horizons.
-I've recently finished my apprenticeship for Software Development and working on Front-End projects mostly.

 Feel free to use the Issues as a guestbook and say [hello!](https://github.com/v-glb/v-glb/issues)